 Once a year, External Examiners provide a written report on each taught programme.
 University staff will look at these reports and a response will be made to the External Examiner's comments.
-Staff/Student Liaison Committees (SSLCs) also discuss External Examiner reports as part of annual monitoring activity.
-You can read the latest External Examiner report for your programme, and the University's response to it, at:
+Staff/Student Liaison Committees (SSLCS) also discuss External Examiner reports as part of annual monitoring activity.

+You can read the latest External Examiner report for your programme, and the University's response to it.
+See: <http://go.bath.ac.uk/external-examiners-reports>.
-www.bath.ac.uk/quality/externalinput/external-examiners-reports.bho

-The External Examiners for your programme are:

-- Dr Edward McCann, Department of Physics, Lancaster University; - Dr Mark Hughes, School of Physics and Astronomy, University of Manchester.
+The External Examiner for your programme is Dr Edward McCann, Department of Physics, Lancaster University.

 It is not appropriate for students to make direct contact with External Examiners.
-If you are dissatisfied with the process or outcome of an assessment, and are considering whether to raise this either informally or formally, the sections of this Handbook on [Procedures for Academic Appeals](#) and [Dealing with a problem involving the University: Complaints](#) give some more information about the University's procedures for student complaints and academic appeals.
-The section on [Student representation](#) sets out how students can engage with the quality management process through which the University considers and responds to External Examiners' comments and suggestions.
+If you are dissatisfied with the process or outcome of an assessment, and are considering whether to raise this either informally or formally, the sections of this Handbook on Procedures for Academic Appeals and Dealing with a problem involving the University: Complaints give some more information about the University's procedures for student complaints and academic appeals.
+The section on Student representation sets out how students can engage with the quality management process through which the University considers and responds to External Examiners' comments and suggestions.